frontendpatterns/frontendpatterns.dev/src/content/patterns/multi-step-form.md

 ## Solution

-Apply the Multi-Step Form pattern by breaking long forms into sequential steps with progress tracking and navigation, and reinforce it with concise examples or tests.
+Break long forms into sequential steps with progress tracking and navigation.
 For example, separate a cart totals reducer from modal visibility state so analytics remains deterministic.